dildorababaerova/part4-1/README.md

 NB: If you are deploying this application to Fly.io/Render, keep in mind that if cross-env is saved as a development dependency, it would cause an application error on your web server.
 To fix this, change cross-env to a production dependency by running this in the command line:
 `npm install cross-env`

+SuperTest

+We will install the package as a development dependency:
+`npm install --save-dev supertest`